Regional Compliance Hub: Chemicals, Batteries & Electronics (Sat 9am–3pm) — Broward County / Fort Lauderdale, FL

 Fines & Penalties Snapshot: In Fort Lauderdale, failure to comply with §24-8 is punishable under §1-6 (up to $500, 60 days jail, or both); persistent noncompliance after a Special Magistrate hearing can accrue up to $500/day and may result in liens.
 In Broward County, typical code citations range $50–$250 (first) and $100–$500 (repeat), with possible abatement and liens (Broward Code Enforcement Process).

 Need a fast compliance check?
-Request a Free Compliance Audit for your Fort Lauderdale/Broward property — we’ll right-size containers, draft tenant education, and prepare inspection-ready documentation.
+Request a Free Compliance Audit for your Fort Lauderdale/Broward property — we’ll right-size containers, draft resident education, and prepare inspection-ready documentation.

 Interested in talking about how we can work together?
 Here's our contact info.